 Mary’s Medicinals CBD Vapes

-Mary’s Medicinals offer a few vaping options.
+Mary’s Medicinals offers a few vaping options.
 The first is the Distillate Vape Kit.
 It includes a top of the range vaporizer with an adjustable voltage battery and which displays battery life and draw time.
 The other part of the kit is the cartridges, available with 500mg of THC, 3:1 CBD:THC, and CBN.
 Unfortunately, Mary’s Medicinals does not say whether these vapes contain propylene glycol – this is important information that should be available to consumers.

 You can top up using the Distillate Vape Carts.
 These are just cartridges that you can purchase in the same varieties as listed above.